flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: What is the player return rate in Live Baccarat?
+Q: in baccarat, How much rate may return to me?
 Answer: The theoretical return to player of this game is 98.41%.
 Over a long period of time, the game is likely to average a return to the Player of 98.48% of the total bets made.